Whakatau Rainforest Retreat

-a clear night, the night sky is second to none.
+personal outdoor experience.
+On a clear night, the sky is second to none.

-The camp can be self-catering, or we can provide a full package that includes a host and a walk.
-There are a few options, so please enquire.
-There is no power or internet, so you can really disconnect from the outside world and reconnect with yourself.
-There are gas hot water showers and an eco-toilet.
+The camp can be self-catering, or you can select the Manaaki package that includes a local to host you, provide and cook meals.
+We are off the grid, so there is no power or internet - you can really disconnect from the outside world and reconnect with yourself.
+There are two gas hot water showers and an eco-toilet.

 There are also a couple of short 10-20 minute walks available directly from the camp, and it is very handy to the myriad of walking tracks, mountain biking tracks and rivers in the area.